Looks like the USD/CAD downtrend continued after all.

 But on the other hand, I feel like patting myself on the back for waiting for following my original trading plan.
-As I have mentioned in my Q2 trading reflections, one of my strengths was patience in waiting for price to hit my orders instead of jumping in.
+As I have mentioned in my Q2 trading reflections, one of my strengths was patience in waiting for the price to hit my orders instead of jumping in.

 What would you have done in my position?
-Should I have shorted at market, adjusted my orders, or did I actually do the right thing?
+Should I have shorted at the market, adjusted my orders, or did I actually do the right thing?

 Your tips and opinions are always welcome!

 Trade Idea: 2012-07-19 1:41

 I may have gotten burned on my previous USD/CAD trade but I’m giving this pair another shot!
 This time around, I’m planning to follow the trend and short on a retracement.

 This pair has been on a steady downtrend lately, thanks to the BOC‘s relatively upbeat assessment of Canada’s economic performance.
 They’re so optimistic about their prospects that they even thought that withdrawing some stimulus sooner or later is necessary!